raunakkk21/Computing-and-Networking/ComputingandNetworking.md

 # NETWORK
+# CDN
+- Content delivery networks (CDNs) work by establishing a point of presence (POP) or a group of CDN edge servers at multiple geographical locations.
+This geographically distributed network works on the principles of caching, dynamic acceleration, and edge logic computations.
 1.**SR-IOV**- Single Root I/O Virtualization (SR-IOV) is a technology that allows a physical PCIe device to present itself multiple times through the PCIe bus.
 SR-IOV is an extension to the PCI Express (PCIe) specification.
 It allows a device, such as a network adapter, to separate access to its resources among various PCIe hardware functions.

 2.**NTP**- Network Time Protocol (NTP) is an internet protocol that synchronizes computer clock time sources in a network.
 NTP is one of the oldest parts of the TCP/IP suite.
 It runs on User Datagram Protocol (UDP), which in turn runs on IP.